 The documentary provided good background on the extreme discordian Process Church of the Final Judgment, which I would advise Winter Watchers to take special note of.

 Also from Ultimate Evil page 332: The Encyclopedia of Witchcraft and

 “In New York, the covens have become largely warped and perverted.
 A twisted sexual element has crept in more and more until today they are sado-masochistic, often homosexual, and are using the occult as an excuse.
 Criminologists studying these matters suggest that when such people tire of their “staged” activities, they are liable to turn to ritual, motiveless killing.
 The alarming fact is that many such murders

 The documentary also clarifies the discordian and horrific murder of Arlis Perry in a Palo Alto, Calif., church in 1974.
 Berkowitz provided some hints on this, and Terry suspected Stephen Crawford, a former Stanford police officer, in the killing.
 Sure enough, Crawford was fingered through DNA profiling in 2018 and committed suicide when police arrived at his doorsteps.
 Among items found in his residence was a copy of Terry’s “The Ultimate Evil.”

-In a 1993 interview conducted by Maury Terry with “Son of Sam” serial killer David Berkowitz, the truth was finally revealed about the 1977 murder spree.
+In 1993 and 1997 interviews conducted by Maury Terry with “Son of Sam” serial killer David Berkowitz, the truth was finally revealed about the 1977 murder spree.
 Berkowitz confessed that he committed his crimes with a “handful” of chaos discordian satanists.
 The group’s belief system centered around the same kind of ultra-rebellionism seen in Israel Keyes.

 The group killed six people and wounded seven with a 44-caliber revolver.
 Berkowitz claims he left a letter in his apartment warning that he was part of a satanic cult that sought to terrorize New York by committing 100 murders.
 He says police never revealed the letter.